LLM-Aided Joint Secrecy Precoding and Trajectory for RSMA-Based Heterogeneous UAV Networks: Introduction

 On the one hand, UAVs equipped with high payload capacities and strong computing power typically offer extensive coverage range and substantial service capabilities.
 However, these advantages come at the cost of increased exposure to potential eavesdroppers (Eves) during flight, which significantly reduces the confidentiality of the system.
 Therefore, secure communication must be ensured through complex trajectory planning and robust precoding design.
 On the other hand, for UAVs with lower payloads and limited computing power, their smaller coverage range reduces some security risks.
 Nevertheless, they are extremely sensitive to the energy consumption of the propulsion system and place higher demands on the performance of the algorithm.
 Therefore, in HetUAVNs, enhancing system secrecy and minimizing the propulsion energy consumption of the entire fleet constitute two conflicting core optimization goals.
 In order to achieve the overall optimal system performance under the constraints caused by this heterogeneity, it becomes crucial to carefully and collaboratively design the flight trajectories and precoding strategies of the UAVs to achieve a delicate balance between enhancing system secrecy and minimizing the overall flight propulsion energy consumption of the UAV swarm.

-For this highly dynamic and strongly coupled multi-objective trade-off problem, traditional optimization methods typically rely on multiple rounds of relaxation and approximation to decouple the interdependent variables.
-However, these approaches often result in high computational complexity and limited optimization efficiency.
-Several existing works have explored the use of search algorithms to address multi-objective optimization (MOO) in UAV networks \cite{li2023multi}.
-Nevertheless, such algorithms generally suffer from high randomness and instability.
+For this highly dynamic and strongly coupled multi-objective trade-off problem, conventional optimization methods typically rely on relaxation, approximation, or heuristic search to decouple interdependent variables~\cite{li2023multi},~\cite{li2023multi2},~\cite{10643301}.
+Although these methods are useful for security-energy optimization, their search randomness, computational cost, and homogeneous-network assumptions limit their applicability to HetUAVNs.
 Deep reinforcement learning (DRL) offers a promising alternative by enabling adaptive decision-making in dynamic environments.
-A substantial body of research has applied DRL to solve MOO problems in wireless systems \cite{zhang2024multi}, \cite{song2022evolutionary}, \cite{li2024collaborative}.
+A substantial body of research has applied DRL to solve multi-objective optimization (MOO) problems in wireless systems \cite{zhang2024multi}, \cite{song2022evolutionary}, \cite{li2024collaborative}.
 However, existing DRL frameworks are not directly applicable to heterogeneous UAV network environments.
 Specifically, the lack of effective experience sharing among heterogeneous UAVs results in poor sample efficiency.
 Due to the differences in mission objectives caused by UAV capabilities, common techniques for accelerating convergence and enhancing stability (such as parameter sharing) become ineffective.
 These severe challenges make it difficult for UAVs to determine optimal coverage areas in accordance with their heterogeneous characteristics.
 Moreover, blind exploration further aggravates the issues of training instability and slow convergence, hindering the effectiveness of the learning process.